 - Please use Slack or email for all communication with the instructor.
 When using Slack, please use the "@name" handle for the instructor, so that they are notified of your message.
 Response time may vary based on content, but most emails or slack messages will receive a response within 1 business day. - Course announcements and (non-assignment) discussion will occur on Slack.
 Individual communication to students may occur through umich.edu email. - Instructors will aim to have assignments graded and returned to you within 3 days from the date they are due.
-(Assignments submitted late may take longer to grade.) - Office Hours (All times are in Eastern Time please see "Time Zones" note below): - 9-9:30am ET on Wednesdays (except for week of Feb.
-6-10, when it will be 9-9:30am ET on Feb.
-7 (Tue)) - 5-5:30pm ET on Wednesdays (except for week of Feb.
-6-10, when it will be 5-5:30pm ET on Feb.
-9 (Thu))
+(Assignments submitted late may take longer to grade.) - Office Hours (All times are in Eastern Time please see "Time Zones" note below): - 9 am 10 am ET on Tuesdays - 12 pm 1 pm ET on Fridays